james-things/TestParseUtils/README.md

 A collection of parsing and printing utilities handling XML and CSV files.

-These utilities were created to assist in completing a jUnit test analysis project, and are specifically tailored for their purposes, however they may be tailored to suit other needs.
+These utilities were created to assist in completing a jUnit test analysis project, and are specifically written for their purposes.

 The current set of options is meant to be run against the following repository: https://github.com/james-things/java-test-prioritization-projects